takomachan/umu/README.md

 > [!NOTE]
 > The name Umu is preliminary and will be given a new name when the official Gem package is released.
 >
-> By the time you can swim, you will be able to see the official Gem package.
+> By the time you can swim, you will be able to see the package.

 ## How to Play REPL